afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 124. Explain about fork()?
 **Answer.** fork() is a system call in Unix and Unix-like operating systems that creates a new process by duplicating the existing process.
 This results in two separate processes: the parent process and the child process.
 The child process is an exact copy of the parent process, except for a few differences such as their process IDs and return values from fork().

+#### 125. What is a Scheduling Algorithm?
+Name different types of scheduling algorithms.
+**Answer.** A scheduling algorithm determines the order in which tasks or processes are executed on a computing system.

+Different types of scheduling algorithms include:

+- First-Come, First-Served (FCFS): Processes are executed in the order they arrive.
+- Shortest Job Next (SJN) or Shortest Job First (SJF): The next process to be executed is the one with the smallest execution time.
+- Priority Scheduling: Processes are assigned priorities, and the one with the highest priority is executed first.
+- Round Robin (RR): Each process gets a small unit of CPU time, and if it doesn't finish within that time, it's moved to the back of the queue.
+- Multilevel Queue Scheduling: Processes are divided into different queues with different priorities, and each queue has its own scheduling algorithm.
+- Multilevel Feedback Queue Scheduling: Similar to multilevel queue scheduling, but processes can move between queues based on their behavior.

+#### 126. what is the difference between multitasking and multiprocessing OS?
+**Answer.** Multitasking OS allows multiple tasks to run concurrently on a single CPU, while multiprocessing OS utilizes multiple CPUs to execute tasks simultaneously, enhancing overall system performance.

+#### 127. What is the difference between paging and segmentation?
+**Answer.** Paging and segmentation are memory management techniques used by operating systems:

+Paging: Divides physical memory into fixed-size blocks called "pages" and logical memory into same-sized blocks called "frames."
+Processes are divided into pages, which are loaded into available frames in physical memory.
+Paging allows for efficient memory allocation but may lead to external fragmentation.

+Segmentation: Divides the logical address space of a process into variable-sized segments.
+Each segment represents a logical unit of the program, such as code, data, or stack.
+Segmentation allows for more flexible memory allocation and sharing but may lead to fragmentation within segments.